 This publication will describe 10 common errors that can increase the risk of a malpractice suit, and offer risk management techniques to address these issues.

-In December 2008, a 76-year-old woman came to an internist to establish a primary care relationship and to seek treatment for itching.
+A 76-year-old woman came to an internist to establish a primary care relationship and to seek treatment for itching.

 Preparing for a deposition; Prescribing issues: Opioids and off-label medications (CME); Overprescribing NSAIDS; Failure to diagnose; Failure to correctly prescribe and instruct in taking medication